 Please note these prerequisites: PSYC 100 or PSYC 200; EDUC 213 or EDUC 390; EDUC 249 or EDUC 250 or EDUC 312; and senior standing for EDUC 421.

 Students should complete a course trajectory plan, educational philosophy, and interview with department faculty before declaring the major; optimally this should occur by the end of the sophomore year.
 In addition, students must complete an approved internship, in schools or other educational settings.

 Educational Studies Minor

-The Educational Studies minor requires 24 semester hours of course work: PSYC 100; EDUC 213; EDUC 390; and three education electives, one of which must be cross-listed with Black Studies, Queer Studies, or Women's and Gender Studies.
+The Educational Studies minor requires 24 semester hours of course work, including PSYC 100; EDUC 213; and EDUC 390.
+One course among the electives must be cross-listed with Black Studies, Queer Studies, or Women’s and Gender Studies.